-More than 50 million people in the United States have allergies.
+More than 50 million people in the United States have an allergy of some kind.
 Finding out what you are allergic to is an important first step to effective allergy treatment.
 Today allergy tests are more convenient and accurate than ever before.
 When combined with a detailed medical history, allergy testing can identify the specific things that trigger your allergic reactions.

 - Read about allergy diagnosis factors

 - Find an allergist who can perform allergy testing

 Any medical test involves some risk.
 The risk with allergy skin tests is that allergy symptoms might occur during the test.
 The most common symptoms are itching and swelling of the skin where the tests are.
 In rare cases, a more serious reaction can occur.
 That is why skin tests should be done by a specialist.
 The risk with allergy blood tests is pain or bleeding at the needle mark.
 Also, a few people may faint during blood testing.